moccalotto/kaos/_rulebook/main.md

 There are a number of common terms used in combat:

-**Initiative**: Combat is divided into rounds in which the combatants act in turn.
+**Initiative**: Combat is divided into rounds of about 12 seconds in which combatants act in turn.
 In the beginning of every combat, each combatant rolls the *initiative* that they use for the rest of that combat: AGI+1d0.
 Each round, each combatant acts in turn in the order of their initiative, from highest to